-For LEP members, it is a best practice to capture the members preferred language and record it in the plan's member data system.
+For LEP enrollee, it is a best practice to capture the enrollee's preferred language and record it in the plan's enrollee data system.

 "In order for me (or Amerigroup District of Columbia, Inc.) to be able to communicate most effectively with you, may I ask what your preferred spoken and written language is?"